The knee is one of those body parts most susceptible to injury in a car accident. Talk to a Lawyer for Free 24/7 at

-The knee can bang against the dashboard, the steering column, the door, or any other place in the car due to the impact of the collision and sustain an injury.
-There are various types of knee injuries, and treatment varies with type and severity of the injury.
-The severity of a knee injury depends on the force of the impact, the speed at the time of impact, the angle at which your knee has hit the dashboard or other places in the vehicle.
+The knee can bang against the dashboard, the steering column, the door, or any other place in the car due to the impact of an auto collision and sustain an injury.
+There are various types of knee injuries, and treatment varies depending on the type and severity of the injury.
+The severity of a knee injury often depends on the force of the impact, the speed at the time of impact, and the angle at which your knee hit the dashboard or other part of the vehicle.

 Symptoms of Knee Injury

-If you are involved in a car accident, you should get a physical examination done to rule out any injuries, especially knee injuries, as certain injuries are not felt immediately after the impact and the symptoms start showing after a period of time.
-The pain may be mild initially and can get worse eventually, impacting the day to day life as the knee becomes unstable and starts affecting normal walking and other activities.
+If you are involved in a car accident, you should generally get a physical examination done to rule out any injuries.
+This is important become some injuries are not felt immediately after the impact and the symptoms start showing after a period of time.
+The pain may be mild initially and can get progressively worse, impacting day to day life as the knee becomes unstable and starts affecting normal walking and other activities.